-Macroscopic photography offers photographers a unique view of the world to explore with an unlimited amount of color, texture and physical architecture.
-Macro photography is a magnified photography, which is used to produce an image which is larger in the film plane (or digital sensor) than in real life.
+Macroscopic photography offers photographers a unique view of the world to explore with an unlimited amount of color, texture, and physical architecture.
+Macro photography is magnified photography, which is used to produce an image that is larger in the film plane (or digital sensor) than in real life.

 Macro Photography on a Point & Shoot

 Point and shoot cameras are a line of cameras popular with beginner photographers and suitable for everyday photography.

 Attach camera to tripod.
 Focusing on an image close up can be difficult with certain models of camera.
 Any movement can bring the photograph out of focus.
 For best results, attach the camera to a tripod.

 Select Macro Mode.
 Macro mode is typically a little flower in the shooting modes.
 When selected, it causes the camera to focus on an object closer to the lens than normal.
 In addition, macro mode will also increase the size of the aperture, bringing the subject into closer focus while leaving the background in the distance.

 Zoom-In on the Image.
 Using the camera’s zoom feature, bring the image into focus on the view screen.

 Set Flash (or not).
 Use of a flash with a point and shoot camera is purely personal preference.
 Macro photographs require a certain amount of light to remain clear and in focus.
 Unfortunately, it is difficult to control the flash on a point and shoot.
 For professional results, wait for a bright day with lots of natural light to take the photograph.

 Take the Shot.
 Once shot has been lined up and in focus, double check the view screen and take the shot.

 Try experimenting with various settings, different apertures and compositions to see what works best.